Pugsley Correctional Facility: History

 Pugsley Correctional Facility was named after Earl C. Pugsley, (1885–1976) of Hart, Michigan in Oceana County.
-He was a Republican; an Attorney; a Circuit Court Judge in the Michigan's 27th Circuit, from 1930–1959; and candidate for Justice of State of Michigan Supreme Court], in 1942.
+He was a Republican; an Attorney; a Circuit Court Judge in the Michigan's 27th Circuit, from 1930 to 1959; and candidate for Justice of State of Michigan Supreme Court], in 1942.

 Pugsley Correctional Facility was originally opened as "Camp Pugsley" a prison camp in 1956 as a part of the Corrections Conservation Prison Camp Program and housed [minimum security adult male prisoners.
 The purpose of the Corrections Conservation Prison Camp Program was two-fold.
-Various conservation projects under the direction of the Conservation Department (now the Michigan Department of Natural Resources or DNR) needed to be manned and prisoners provided an inexpensive and reliable source of labor.
+Various conservation projects under the direction of the Conservation Department (now the Michigan Department of Natural Resources or DNR) needed to be staffed and prisoners provided an inexpensive and reliable source of labor.

 On October 1, 1997, Camp Pugsley was placed under the jurisdiction of the Oaks Correctional Facility located in Eastlake, Michigan.
 The Corrections Conservation Prison Camp Program, which had its headquarters in Grass Lake, Michigan, was officially disbanded.

 Camp Pugsley was expanded with the construction of an administration building (containing administrative offices for the prison; a secure control center; weapons arsenal; visiting room; and Health Care Unit); six prisoner housing units, with 24 open-bay living cubicles per unit to accommodate 144 prisoners; prisoner programs building (containing prisoner classification, psychological services, general library, and law library; General Education Development, Business Education & Building Trades classrooms; and a prisoner barber shop), and food service building.
 The original camp building was converted to house 150 [prisoners in an open-bay barracks-style housing unit.
 The camp was converted to a Secure Level I prison and opened in January 2001 with a population of 1,014 prisoners administered by Warden Ray Wolfe.

 In the summer of 2005, the six new housing units added one additional prisoner per living-cubicle increasing each of these housing unit's prisoner population to 168 prisoners, increasing the total population of the prison to 1,158 prisoners.
 In the summer of 2009, the six new housing units added one additional prisoner per living-cubicle increasing each of these housing unit's prisoner population to 192 prisoners, increasing the total population of the prison to 1,302 prisoners.
 In the fall of 2009, the original camp building added 40 additional prisoners, increasing the total population of the prison to 1,342 prisoners.

 On May 31, 2016, Michigan Department of Corrections announced intentions to close Pugsley during the following fiscal year.
 They cited the facility's age, limited capacity, and a reduction in state prison population.
 Pugsley's budget for 2017 was cut accordingly.
-The prison is anticipated to close by September 24, 2016.
+The prison closed on September 24, 2016.
+The property is today owned by the Grand Traverse Band of Ottawa and Chippewa Indians.